- About us

 Iona began her dance career attending classes at her local community centre at the age of only 9 years; a year later she joined the ACE Youth Company and has performed with ACE ever since.
 Following a dance foundation course at the Northern School of Contemporary Dance, she went on to achieve a BA Hons in Dance and Professional Practice at the University of Wolverhampton.
-In 2011 she was successfully awarded a grant from the BBC Performing Arts Fund to become a Dance Fellow (Apprentice) with ACE dance and music and on completion of her fellowship she became the company’s full-time Education Officer.
+In 2011 she was awarded a grant from the BBC Performing Arts Fund to become a Dance Fellow (Apprentice) with ACE dance and music and on completion of her fellowship she became the company’s full-time Education Officer.
 She is responsible for delivering and developing a thriving outreach and class programme within the company.

 Then, in 2015, Iona was awarded the BBC Performing Arts Legacy Grant to further develop her dance practice.
 She has trained with a number of prestigious companies including Josette Baiz- France, Alvin Ailey-New York, Zfin Malta Dance Ensemble and Flatfoot Dance Company-South Africa.
 She also took the opportunity to look at the training and progression routes of their young people so that good practice could be integrated into ACE’s education programme.

 Iona is an integral member of ACE’s professional dance company and has been instrumental in the creation of their innovative work.

 Bai Li was born in China and raised in the Netherlands.
-Dance has always been a central part of her life, since she started taking ballet classes back in China at the age of three years.
+Dance has always been a central part of her life, since she started taking ballet classes at the age of 3 years.
 She quickly discovered other dance styles and threw herself into mastering as many as she could.
 She started her formal dance education at the Fontys Dance Academy in Tilburg, Netherlands in 2015.
 She specialised in Contemporary Urban dance but received an all-round grounding in a number of different dance styles; from hip-hop to popping, house and afro to floorwork, and ballet to Limón and Graham techniques.
 Bai Li loves fusing her eclectic dance skills to create her own language.
 Dance enables her to discover her qualities as a dancer and as a person.